MPP Directors' Letter

-On behalf of the faculty, staff and current students of the Master in Public Policy program at Cal Poly, I invite you to explore the many opportunities that our program offers.
+On behalf of the faculty, staff and current students of the Master in Public Policy program at Cal Poly, We invite you to explore the many opportunities that our program offers.

 Our program’s core mission is to build leadership and the capacity to analyze problems, design social innovations and implement policy solutions in a world that desperately needs them.
 From local poverty and economic development to global health and security, our program trains professionals with the tools to succeed in a variety of public policy fields.